proplot-dev/proplot/docs/why.rst

 is to improve upon the parts of matplotlib that tend to be cumbersome or repetitive for power users.
-This page
+This page enumerates these limitations and describes how ProPlot addresses them.

-enumerates these limitations and describes how ProPlot addresses them.
+..
-To start using these new features, see see :ref:`Quick overview` and the User Guide.
+   To start using these new features, see see :ref:`Usage overview` and the User Guide.

 No more boilerplate
 ===================